Skip to main content

 Learn how digital ads can help your business, including the tools, techniques and strategies to create successful campaigns.

-• Programmatic: This refers to an automated process of buying and placing ads on, most often, various websites and apps with an automated bidding system.
+• Programmatic: An automated process of buying and placing ads using bidding algorithms.

-Here’s a sample of how some of these stories look on Yahoo News:
+Here’s a sample of how this story looks on Yahoo News:

 Programmatic native ad example on Yahoo News

-• Typically it appears as a link to an article on another website/app
+• They appear as a link to an article on another website.

 Art - Programmatic Native Ads